Tinnitus Assessment: What to Expect

 What we like to call the “boring beeps”.
 It’s a standard measurement to identify the type (conductive, sensorineural, or mixed), shape, and degree of your hearing loss (normal, mild, moderate, severe, and profound or a mixture of several based on frequency).
 Don’t worry, we’ll pick a stimulus so you can separate our exam sounds from your tinnitus.

 A variety of speech measurements to assess your speech understanding abilities in quiet and in noise at various volumes.

 Depending on your history and various exam scores, it may be necessary to measure your eardrum movement and acoustic reflex pathways.

 Depending on your needs, a full tinnitus measurement may be performed.
-We will pitch and loudness match your tinnitus and determine your brain’s reaction to certain stimuli.
+We will measure the pitch and volume of your subjective tinnitus and determine your brain’s reaction to certain stimuli.

 Based on your test results and your tinnitus perception, we will discuss options that are appropriate for you.
 Counseling for tinnitus can vary significantly based on each individual’s needs.
 You are as much a part of this decision as we are.